-Born 1967 in Detmold, Thomas Ellerbeck has been a member of the Council for the Lindau Nobel Laureate Meetings since 2000, as well as being a co-founder and member of the board of directors of the Foundation Lindau Nobel Laureate Meetings.
+Born in Detmold in 1967, Thomas Ellerbeck has been a member of the Council for the Lindau Nobel Laureate Meetings since 2000, as well as being a co-founder and member of the board of directors of the Foundation Lindau Nobel Laureate Meetings.

-After taking his final exams at grammar school, he began his working career as a journalist and aide to Claire Marienfeld, a member of the German parliament.
-Between 1991 and 1995, he headed the press office of the Mecklenburg-West Pomerania state chancellery, and belonged to the immediate staff of the Minister President, Professor Alfred Gomolka, and Dr. Berndt Seite during the rebuilding phase of the new federal state.
+After taking his final exams at grammar school, he began his working career as a journalist.
+Between 1991 and 1995, he headed the press office of the Mecklenburg-West Pomerania state chancellery and belonged to the immediate staff of the Minister President, Professor Alfred Gomolka, and Dr. Berndt Seite during the rebuilding phase after reunification.
 During the same period, he held the position of Deputy Government Spokesman in Minister-President Seite’s cabinet.

-He has been awarded the Order of Merit of the Federal Republic of Germany with ribbon and the Royal Norwegian Order of Merit, 1st Class, and he is a member of the Royal Victorian Order (Great Britain).
+He has been awarded the Order of Merit of the Federal Republic of Germany with ribbon and the Royal Norwegian Order of Merit, 1st Class, and he is a member of the Royal Victorian Order (LVO) of the United Kingdom.